LEADING OFF: Wild, 8-game day opens with Bauer vs Fried | WTOP

 With the expansion of the first round from a pair of wild-card games to eight best-of-three series, there are a maximum 65 possible postseason games this year.
 In the 1960s, there were 66 postseason games in the entire decade, with league championship series starting in 1969.

 The day starts with a showdown between NL Cy Young Award contenders.
-Bauer (5-4, 1.73 ERA) was at his best down the stretch for Cincinnati, including a 12-strikeout performance against Milwaukee in his final regular-season start.
-Fried (7-0, 2.25) has been slowed by back spasms and a left ankle injury in recent weeks.
+The right-handed Bauer (5-4, 1.73 ERA) was at his best down the stretch for Cincinnati, including a 12-strikeout performance against Milwaukee in his final regular season start.
+Left-handed Fried (7-0, 2.25) has been slowed by back spasms and a left ankle injury in recent weeks.

 SKIDDING